How do I apply for a study place?

 Please note that you cannot register with the user data of Hochschulstart in the online portal of the University of Bremen.

-- If you do not yet have a user account, please register first under the menu item "Create new account" (please note that user accounts will be deleted after about half a year).
+- If you do not yet have a user account, please register first under the menu item "Create new account".

 - You will then receive the access data for your applicant account by e-mail.